Blotch3D/Blotch3D/README.md

 The BlBasicEffectAlphaTestXformTex shader
 ("BlBasicEffectAlphaTestXformTex.mgfxo" and
-"BlBasicEffectAlphaTestXformTex OGL.mgfxo" for OpenGL) does the same thing as BlBasicEffectAlphaTest, but adds a feature that let's you transform the texture on the surface of the sprite.
+"BlBasicEffectAlphaTestXformTexOGL.mgfxo" for OpenGL) does the same thing as BlBasicEffectAlphaTest, but adds a feature that lets you transform the texture on the surface of the sprite.

 Parameters are AlphaTestThreshold (same as used by the